-The continuing importance of FHRS to the majority of businesses must not be underestimated.
+The continuing importance of FHRS to most businesses must not be underestimated.
+Operators are much more aware of when a visit is due and will call to ask when it is to be done, sometimes adding to resource pressures.
 Bonuses are paid by some companies to managers who maintain Level 5 standards, for others it can ensure contracts or being accepted to operate at events.
 Inevitably, with the current pressures on hospitality, some food business operators are becoming more 'aggressive' when they get a reduced FHRS Score.

-The outcome is more appeals and more re-rating requests.
-Re-ratings are only done for a fee (£165 rising to £178 from 1 April) and operators have been known to put considerable pressure on officers for immediate responses.
-For FHRS Level 4/Level 3 officers are authorised carry out the process, for Level 2-Level 0 there is a specific process undertaken through the Food Lead Officer.
-The revisit period can be up to three months if the premises has such a poor history that WRS feel it must prove it can now manage food safety effectively.
-Below is a snapshot of the FHRS ratings on 1 February 2023 for our 6066 food premises:
+The outcome is that we are receiving more appeals and more re-rating requests.
+Reratings are only done for a fee paid in advance (£165 2022-23; £178 from 1 April) and operators put considerable pressure on officers for immediate responses.
+For FHRS Level 4 to Level 3 officers are authorised carry out the process.
+For Level 2 to Level 0 there is a specific process undertaken through your Food Lead Officer.
+The revisit period can be up to three months where the premises has a poor history, as WRS needs to be satisfied of a sustained improvement and demonstration that the business can subsequently manage food safety effectively.